GooseFX1/gfx-ssl-sdk/ts/README.md

 **Issues / Bugs**

-If you found a bug, open up an issue on github with the prefix [ISSUE].
+If you found a bug, open up an issue on github with the prefix [ISSUE](https://github.com/GooseFX1/gfx-ssl-sdk/issues).
 To help us be more effective in resolving the problem, be specific in the steps it took to reproduce the problem (ex. when did the issue occur, code samples, debug logs etc).

 **Feedback**

 Got ideas on how to improve the system?
-Open up an issue on github with the prefix [FEEDBACK] and let's brainstorm more about it together!
+Open up an issue on github with the prefix [FEEDBACK](https://github.com/GooseFX1/gfx-ssl-sdk/issues) and let's brainstorm more about it together!

 # License